wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-provision-resource-manager.md

 On the **Create Virtual Machine** blade under **Basics** provide the following information:

 * A unique virtual machine **Name**.
-* In the **User name** box, a unique user name for the  machine's  machineâs  local administrator account.
+* In the **User name** box, a unique user name for the machine's local administrator account.
 This account will also be a member of the SQL Server sysadmin fixed server role.
 * In the **Password** box, type a strong password.
 * If you have multiple subscriptions, verify the subscription is correct for the VM that you are about to build.
 * In the **Resource group** box, type a name for the resource group.
 Alternatively, to use an existing resource group click **Select existing**.
 A resource group is a collection of related services in Azure.
 For more information about resource groups see [Azure Resource Manager Overview](/documentation/articles/resource-group-overview).